 Mel, it's possible that the treatment recommendations you're receiving depend on the type of adjustment technique being used.
 If you haven't already, you may want to consider trying a different type of chiropractic adjustment.
 I understand your point of view, but there are exceptions when the chiropractor knows what he is doing and can demonstrate the results.
 Chiropractic adjustments performed correctly and at the right time can help strengthen the support structures of the spine, reduce frequent clicks and contribute to stability.

+In addition to chiropractic adjustments, many patients can also benefit from other services offered by their office, such as massages, nutritional counseling and physical therapy.
 According to the American Chiropractic Association, low back pain affects 31 million Americans at any given time.
-As for what you can do, you can always check with another local chiropractor to get a second (or third) opinion on your condition.
-You can now work to strengthen your immune system through chiropractic adjustments and the use of ancillary treatments to improve your overall health outcomes.
+If you're unsure about your current chiropractor's recommendations, you can always get a second (or third) opinion from another local chiropractor.
+You can also work to strengthen your immune system through chiropractic adjustments and ancillary treatments to improve your overall health outcomes.

 I have been to different chiropractors for the past 8 years and this is the first one that has done more than just adapt to relieve pain.